 Here are a couple of tactics our customers use to recognize and reward their own agents:

-Peer competition also tap into agents’ competitive spirits by recognizing “winners” (top performers) and subtly motivating agents who are not near the top to try harder.
+Adding a (friendly) competition to your agents’ day can give them benchmarks to compete against and can make more boring tasks fun.
+Peer competition also taps into agents’ competitive spirits by recognizing “winners” (top performers) and subtly motivating agents who are not near the top to try harder.

-Gamification can be a powerful motivational tool when done right and when combined with an effective training program can double the returns.
-Let the games begin!
+Gamification can be a powerful motivational tool when done right.
+When combined with an effective training program it can double the returns.